top of page

 Illustration depicting present perfect passive sentences: drinks served, event cancelled, bank robbed, tidy room, students informed.

-3. Present Perfect vs Present Perfect Passive - What's the Difference?
+3. Present Perfect vs Present Perfect Passive - Difference

 ✔️Present Perfect